Metropolitan-Council/.github/PULL_REQUEST_TEMPLATE/public_repository_request.md

 ### Do we use the code internally?

 <!-- Is the code used in any automated processes onsite? -->

 ### Is the code for a mission critical application?

 ### Describe precautions taken to mitigate risk

 <!--Pull-request review process, automated or manual testing procedures, access and push restrictions.
 Use checklist.-->

 ### Describe expected level of outside interaction

 <!-- Popularity, issues, pull-requests from general public or potential collaborators -->

 ### Checklist

+Use the checklist below to track your progress on these items, particularly those that have to be done manually through GitHub.
+Add to the checklist if you complete additional steps

 - [ ] Primary repository branch is named "main"
 - [ ] Branch "main" protected
 - [ ] Only specifically noted users (tag users using @) have push privileges to repo on any branch